chicio/chicio.github.io/_posts/2017-10-27-model-view-presenter-architecture-android-java.md

 ---
 layout: post
-title: "Model View Presenter on Android: unit test everything"
+title: "Model View Presenter on Android: unit test for everything"
 description: "In this post I will talk about the model view presenter architectural pattern and how it can improve you unit test and your TDD workflow when developing an Android application."
-date: 2017-08-11
+date: 2017-10-27
-image: /assets/images/posts/reflection.png
+image: /assets/images/posts/mockup-model-view-presenter.png
 tags: [android, java, mobile application development, test driven development, architectural pattern]
 comments: true
 seo: